 “stealing” course curriculum

-I have committed a good amount of premeditated academic banditry throughout my time at college.
-Or I haven’t who knows… The point I want get across though is that if you were to “steal” a course curriculum, you would get a lot from it and it probably is the best way to learn a discipline or a topic.
+I have committed a good amount of premeditated academic banditry.
+Or I haven’t, who knows… If you were to “steal” a course curriculum, you would get a lot from it.
+It probably is the best way to learn a discipline or a topic.
+You can only go so far by googling about a subject and watching YouTube videos.

 structure

-Most of the time when I look up interesting subjects, the articles and such make no assumption of that.
-And it is usually the case that it requires some background foundational knowledge to understand.
-That foundational knowledge is usually what is covered at the beginning and end of a curriculum.
-The “core concepts” of a discipline in both knowledge and practice is something that is relatively hard to just “stumble upon”.
+Most of the time when I look up interesting subjects, the articles and such make no assumption of “novicery”.
+And usually it requires some background foundational knowledge to understand.
+The important centralizing knowledge is what is covered at the beginning and end of a curriculum.
+The “core concepts” of a discipline in both knowledge and practice are relatively hard to just “stumble upon”.

 relevance

-The second benefit is that it is defined to be “vocationally useful”.
-Normally a college curriculum includes key sections where the question of “work” comes in and how the discipline is done in the world.
-Of course this may not apply in most cases where all you want to do is to pick up how to use some sort of skill.
+The second benefit is how it is defined to be “vocationally useful”.
+Normally, a college curriculum includes key sections where the question of “work” comes in and how the discipline is done in the world.
+Of course, this may not apply in most cases where all you want to do is to pick up how to use some sort of skill.

-Another part of the relevance aspect and a bit tied in to the structure aspect, is again the question of questions.
-Curriculums tend to contain old and new texts with the goal of making clear the “foundational problems” of a discipline and what the history of it all looks like.
-So it’s relevant in the sense that history is always relevant in how it has informed and produced the current state.
+Another part of the relevance aspect and a bit tied to the structure aspect is again the question of questions.
+Curricula tend to contain old and new texts with the goal of making clear the “foundational problems” of a discipline and what the history of it all looks like.
+So it’s relevant because history is always relevant in how it has informed and produced the current state.

 my process of “stealing”